EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] Beautiful animations
 - [ ] A splash screen for Android 12+ devices
 - [ ] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to unpause a game
+- [ ] [NEW] Choose if you want to automatically fallback on other emulators or not, in case a game doesn't work (this implies offering the option to switch between FinalBurn Neo and MAME 2003-Plus)

 ## Removed Features (from Lemuroid)
 - Android TV support